apache/gravitino/docs/cloud-storage-fileset-example.md

 2. Copy the necessary jars to the `${HADOOP_HOME}/share/hadoop/common/lib` directory.

-If the Hadoop version is 3.3.1+, please copy the corresponding bundle jars to the `${HADOOP_HOME}/share/hadoop/common/lib` directory.
+If the Hadoop version is 3.3.x, please copy the corresponding bundle jars to the `${HADOOP_HOME}/share/hadoop/common/lib` directory.
 For example, if you are using S3, you need to copy `gravitino-aws-bundle-{version}.jar` to the `${HADOOP_HOME}/share/hadoop/common/lib` directory.
-If the version is below 3.3.1, for S3, GCS, OSS, please add all jars in the `${HADOOP_HOME}/share/hadoop/tools/lib/` to the Hadoop class path or use the `hadoop fs` command with the `--jars` option to specify the necessary jars.
-For GCS, please download the corresponding the `gcs-connector-hadoop{2,3}-2.2.22-shaded.jar` from the [GCS connector](https://storage.googleapis.com/hadoop-lib/gcs/gcs-connector-hadoop3-2.2.22-shaded.jar) and add it to the Hadoop class path.
+For other Hadoop versions, please add all jars in the `${HADOOP_HOME}/share/hadoop/tools/lib/` to the Hadoop class path or use the `hadoop fs` command with the `--jars` option to specify the necessary jars if you are using S3, OSS, GCS, For GCS, please download the corresponding the `gcs-connector-hadoop{2,3}-2.2.22-shaded.jar` from the [GCS connector](https://storage.googleapis.com/hadoop-lib/gcs/gcs-connector-hadoop3-2.2.22-shaded.jar) and add it to the Hadoop class path.

 3. Run the following command to access the fileset: